remix-run/remix/docs/discussion/01-runtimes.md

 npx create-remix@latest --template <org>/<repo>
 ```

-You can find a list of [community templates in the Remix Guide][templates].
+You can read more about templates in the [Templates Guide](../guides/templates).

 Once you've picked a template or [set up an app from scratch][quickstart], you're ready for to start building your app!

 [templates]: https://remix.guide/templates
 [serve]: ../other-api/serve